swiftype-demo/incubator-airflow/README.md

 ## Principles

 - **Dynamic**:  Airflow pipelines are configuration as code (Python), allowing for dynamic pipeline generation.
 This allows for writing code that instantiates pipelines dynamically.
-- **Extensible**:  Easily define your own operators, executors and extend the library so that it fits the level of abstraction that suits your environment.
+- **Extensible**:  Easily define your own operators, executors, and extend the library so that it fits the level of abstraction that suits your environment.
 - **Elegant**:  Airflow pipelines are lean and explicit.
 Parameterizing your scripts is built into the core of Airflow using the powerful **Jinja** templating engine.
 - **Scalable**:  Airflow has a modular architecture and uses a message queue to orchestrate an arbitrary number of workers.
 Airflow is ready to scale to infinity.